-Enjoy a fragrant Tuesday morning gleaning fruit trees in Valley Center from 8am-11am through the month of August.
 Volunteers are asked to wear sturdy shoes as well as bring a water bottle.
-You will be provided with necessary equipment and orientation at pick location.
+You will be provided with necessary equipment and orientation at local grove in Valley Center.

 To build an informed and engaged community committed to finding sustainable solutions to alleviate hunger, reclaim and re-purpose waste and promote the health and well- being of all.